rs/rest-layer/README.md

 ## Pagination

-Pagination is supported on collection URLs using the `page` and `limit` query-string parameters, and can be used for resource list view URLs with request method `GET` and `DELETE`.
+Pagination is supported on collection URLs using the `page` and `limit` query-string parameters and can be used for resource list view URLs with request method `GET` and `DELETE`.
 If you don't define a default pagination limit using `PaginationDefaultLimit` resource configuration parameter, the resource won't be paginated for list `GET` requests until you provide the `limit` query-string parameter.
 The `PaginationDefaultLimit` does not apply to list `DELETE` requests, but the `limit` and `page` parameters may still be used to delete a subset of items.

 If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may quickly render your API unusable.